Not sure what skin type you have?

 Oily skin can be quite shiny, often with larger pores and prone to blackheads.
 If you were to wash your face and pat dry, wait a few minutes and then blot your face with a tissue, the tissue would become translucent.

-Combination skin is the most common type of skin and usually consists of an oily 'T-section' (across your forehead and down your nose and chin).
-You may find that although parts of your face are quite oily, other parts (for example around your eyes and cheeks) can be quite dry or even flaky.
+Combination skin is the most common type of skin and usually consists of an oilier 'T-section' (across your forehead and down your nose and chin).
+You may find that although parts of your face are slightly/quite oily, other parts (for example around your eyes and cheeks) can be quite dry or even flaky.

 Skin that is neither too oily or too dry fits into the 'Normal' category.
 Normal skin types have a smooth and even complexion, usually with medium or smaller pores and don't often break out.
 Sometimes normal skin can get a slightly drier towards the cheeks and edges of the face.